kaitlynd6133/sep10-freedom-project/blog/entry04.md

 ##### 3/9

 ## Content
 For this project, we were required to find tools.
 I thinkered with tools like CSS grid, CSS flexbox, and Aframe.
 I visted websites and watched tutorials to learn how to use those tools.
+Here the tools I picked on to work with for this project:
 #### CSS Grid
 For CSS grid I learned how to use different codes to create grid containers and create complex web layouts.
 I went to [w3schools](https://www.w3schools.com/css/css_grid.asp) and learned all the grid properties for grid based layout systems with